 There are synagogues in Stockholm, Göteborg, Malmö and Norrköping.
 Jewish cemeteries can be found in Göteborg, Gotand, Kalmar, Karlskrona, Karlstad, Larbro, Malmö, Norrköping, Stockholm and Sundsvall.

 An inscription in Hebrew over the main entrance shows that the Great Synagogue was built in 1870, the year in which Jews obtained full legal equality in Sweden.
 Designed by Fredrik Wilhelm Scholander, the synagogue is a massive rectilinear structure of plastered brick, framed by four flat-topped corner towers containing staircases.
 The three-part façade with its heavy cornices recalls, in a general way, ancient Near Eastern forms and Biblical descriptions of the Jerusalem Temple.
 The arrangement of the galleried interior recalls 19th-century trends in synagogue design promoted primarily by Reform congregations, with the bimah installed in front of the Ark in the east wall.
-The structure, which seats 830 people, has been maintained and restored.
+The structure, which seats 830 people, has been maintained and restored — it’s present congregation is Masorti (Conservative).
 An organ and women’s choir provides music during services.
+It is recognized as a Swedish national historical building.

 A memorial to victims of the Holocaust is engraved on the wall leading from the synagogue entrance to an adjacent Jewish community building.
 It was dedicated in 1998 by Carl Gustaf XVI, King of Sweden, and contains more than 8,000 names of victims who were relatives of Swedish Jews.

-Long known as the ‘polische minyan’ (Polish minyan), the synagogue is now situated in an 18th-century building that was renovated in 1982-83
+Long known as the ‘polische minyan’ (Polish minyan), the synagogue is situated in an 18th-century building that previously housed a small factory and later, until 1917, a cinema.
+The Jewish community moved there in1917 and adapted the former cinema to to become synagogue.
+It was renovated in 1982-83

-Web site of the orthodox congregation (in Swedish) that uses the synagogue, which is located in the first floor (American second) in the building that houses the Hillel school The Art Nouveau furnishings come from a synagogue in Hamburg, Germany that survived Kristallnacht in 1938.
+According to the web site of the orthodox congregation that uses the synagogue, it is currently operating in a temporary space at the Bajit Jewish Cultural center, with its furnishings in storage waiting for a permanent location.
+The Art Nouveau furnishings come from a synagogue in Hamburg, Germany that survived Kristallnacht in 1938.
 Among other details, the ends of the wooden pews are decorated with lovely Art Nouveau paintings of flowers.
 The furnishings were shipped to Stockholm just before the outbreak of World War II.

 There are four Jewish cemeteries in Stockholm, two of which are still in use: the Southern Jewish cemetery in Sköndal and Northern Jewish cemetery in Solna.

-Downloadable PDF Facsimile on a 1927 book documenting the old Jewish cemeteries of Aronsberg and Kronoberg, both located on Kungsholmen in Stockholm, with translations of epitaphs into Swedish and lists of burials.
-These cemeteries, the earlier in the city and no longer used, operated in the 18th and 19th centuries.
+Downloadable PDF Facsimile of a 1927 book documenting the old Jewish cemeteries of Aronsberg and Kronoberg, both located on Kungsholmen in Stockholm, with translations of epitaphs into Swedish and lists of burials.
+These cemeteries, the earliest in the city and no longer used, operated in the 18th and 19th centuries.

 Östra Larmgatan 12